Mariam-Tate/LOANAPI/README.md

 here are endpoints that only Admin user can use:
 - Get all users
-- Block user
+- Block user:
 insert id
-- Delete user
+- Delete user:
 insert id

-- Add Loan
+- Add Loan:
 {
   "loanType": 1,
   "amount": 0,